GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/inbound-oidc-passport.md

 Out of the box, passport supports integration with several well-known social sites for inbound authentication.
 In this page we demonstrate how to add an additional authentication provider, namely an OpenID Connect provider (OP).

+## Requirements

+- Gluu Server 3.1.3 with Passport.js

+!!!
+Note
+    If Passport was not included during initial installation, it can be installed post installation following [these instructions](../operation/faq.md#adding-passportjs-andor-shibboleth-idp-post-installation)

 ## Backup your passport application

 There are some minor file changes that you'll need to apply in your passport app.
 It's good idea to have a copy at hand in case of problem.
 Login to chroot and backup passport: